Regulations and guidelines

 Overview of postgraduate research degree requirements

-• The progression examination takes place at the end of stage one of the research project, normally at 12 months for full-time and 18 months for part-time PGRs, and includes a written report and viva.
+• The Stage 1 progression examination takes place at the end of stage one of the research project, normally at 12 months for full-time and 18 months for part-time PGRs, and includes a written report and viva.
 View form RD2b (Doc) – progression exam preliminary report.

 • Final examination arrangements and final thesis title must be submitted a minimum of three months before submission of the thesis, using forms EX1 (Doc) and EXCV (Doc).